nogitankit/ai-chef-frontend/README.md

-feel free to make changes. api calls are restricted to only chef.mayojs.xyz.
+feel free to make changes. api calls are restricted to chef.mayojs.xyz.